acend/helm-basics-training/content/en/docs/06/03_database-dependency.md

 ## Task {{% param sectionnumber %}}.2: Explore the bitnami mariadb chart

-Use the `--dry-run` option or the `template` command to have a look at the new k8s resources introduced by the dependency.
+Use the `--dry-run=server` option or the `template` command to have a look at the new k8s resources introduced by the dependency.
 Explore the [chart source code](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) and have a look at alle the possible [configuration options](https://artifacthub.io/packages/helm/bitnami/mariadb).